Ted Melhuish

-Edward Melhuish is Professor of Human Development at the University of Oxford.
+Ted Melhuish is Emeritus Professor of Human Development, University of Oxford

 He has undertaken research in 12 countries, and is currently undertaking large-scale longitudinal studies in Norway, the UK, and Australia involving family, community and pre-school influences on child development, and policy implications.
 He is also taking part in an EU-project (ISOTIS) on inequality in childhood involving 11 countries.